jeromeboivin/ollama-chat/README.md

 9. **Enable verbose mode**: If you want to enable verbose mode, use the `--verbose` argument.
 For example, `python ollama_chat.py --verbose`.

-10. **Specify the sentence embeddings model**: Use the `--embeddings-model` argument to specify the sentence embeddings model to use for vector database queries.
-For example, `python ollama_chat.py --embeddings-model multi-qa-mpnet-base-dot-v1`.
+10. **Specify the Ollama sentence embeddings model**: Use the `--embeddings-model` argument to specify the sentence embeddings model to use for vector database queries.
+For example, `python ollama_chat.py --embeddings-model mxbai-embed-large`.

 11. **Specify a system prompt message**: Use the `--system-prompt` argument to specify a system prompt message.
 For example, `python ollama_chat.py --system-prompt "You are a teacher teaching physics, you must not give the answers but ask questions to guide the student in order to find the answer."`.